amplitude/amplitude-docs/content/collections/data/en/data-access-control.md

 Organization admins always have access to all data classifications, regardless of any DAC restrictions.
 {{/partial:admonition}}

-When a user encounters a chart they’re unable to view because of the presence of restricted data, Amplitude specifies the properties or cohorts DAC has blocked.
+When a user encounters a chart they can't view because of the presence of restricted data, Amplitude specifies the properties or cohorts DAC has blocked.

 ![chart_with_pii.png](/docs/output/img/account-management/chart_with_pii.png)

-The user can then exclude the restricted data and view the chart (or cohort, dashboard, notebook, or user session) without it.
+They can then exclude the restricted data and view the chart (or cohort, dashboard, notebook, or user session) without it.

+With DAC enabled, Amplitude hides properties that you classify from the Event Stream and User or Account lookup pages.
+When your project's users encounter classified data, Amplitude displays the value as `[DAC Restricted]`.

+The same restrictions apply to Ask Amplitude.

 ## Set access for specific categories of sensitive data